Getting Access to LUMI¶

 -

-A decision has already been taken on two exascale supercomputers: Jupiter (in Germany) and Jules Verne (consortium name) (in France).
+A decision has already been taken on two exascale supercomputers: Jupiter (in Germany) and Alice Recoque, hosted by the Jules Verne consortium (in France).
+Jupiter is currently being built.

 Depending on the machine, EuroHPC pays one third up to half of the bill, while the remainder of the budget comes from the hosting country, usually with the help of a consortium of countries.
 For LUMI, EuroHPC paid half of the bill and is the actual owner of the machine.

 LUMI is hosted in Finland but operated by a consortium of 11 countries.
+The resources of LUMI are allocated by each investor proportional to their contribution in the project.
 Each LUMI consortium country can set its own policies for a national access program, within the limits of what the supercomputer can technically sustain.
 There is a "Get Started" page on the main LUMI website with links to the various access programs.
+So note that the LUMI User Support Team (LUST) does not manage allocations, so it makes no sense to send us mail for a larger allocation or a project extension.

 Web links: